AnneMatilde/dotfiles/README.md

 brew install --cask spotify
 ```

-To make sure you remember which packages you use,
+To make sure you remember which packages you use, Open up `brew.sh`, e.g. with
-Open up `brew.sh`, e.g. with VSCode as such:
+VSCode as such:

 ```shell
 ▶ code ~/brew.sh
 ```

 Append the link found on Brew Formulae to the list with `# Tooling` heading.
+We
+use a `Brewfile`, so the entries in this files look like this:

+`brew "spotify"`

 ## Update your dotfiles